-Multidisciplinary artist Natacha Sochat is an energetic, complex creator of objects that she views as visual language.
-Natacha creates the visual experience language with multilayered meaning, contradictory at times, simultaneously abstract and recognizable.
-She sees each individual visual object that is created as a poem, allowing the work to speak for itself.
-She values an artist statement as being part of the work.
-Artist statements must have a real connection to the visual experience of the work.
-Statements that have no real connection to the experience of the work itself are not credible.
+Multidisciplinary artist Natacha Sochat is an energetic, complex creator of objects that are emblematic of visual language.
+Natacha creates the experience with multilayered meaning, contradictory at times, simultaneously abstract and recognizable.
+She sees each individual visual object that is created as a poem, as part of our natural environment, allowing the work to speak for itself.
+She values an artist statement as being part of the work but artist statements must have a real connection to the visual experience of the work.

 An artist who is constantly researching and exploring cannot merely live in the narrow confines of one ‘style’.
 Style is just an expressive communication tool, an alphabet that artists use to convey meaning.
 The time has passed that style alone is the most important factor for an artist’s work.
-However, artists should be well versed in many styles so as not to limit their communication to the viewer.
-No matter what style an artist chooses to do, Natacha believes that the artist’s mind/hand will be evident over all the work.
+Artists should be well versed in many styles so as not to limit the alphabet of communication to the viewer.
+No matter what style an artist chooses to do, what medium, or what colors an artist may use, Natacha believes that the artist’s mind/hand will be evident over all the work.

-(Of note is that this website is more of an archival site of Natacha’s work, though she does not have records of all of her work.)
+***Of note is that this website is an archival site of Natacha’s work, though it does not have records of all of her work.***

 Links to some solo or special exhibitions:

 MFA Thesis Aidekman Gallery Tufts University Boston, MA